 Adaptogenic herbs like maca, rhodiola, schizandra, ashwaganda, licorice root and holy basil can really help.
 I have to stress that you should work with a practitioner to help you determine exactly what you need– don’t go it alone!
 Some of these herbs, especially if taken at the wrong times, can make you feel worse or further aggravate insomnia, for example.

 The lifestyle factors are the most important.
 You won’t get better if you don’t change your habits– sleep, stress, and diet.
+Keeping stable blood sugar balance is crucial.
 I’ve had clients take time off work to heal because they understand their health is so important– and that they will prevent medical bills in the future (as well as the inability to work because they’re on disability with chronic fatigue syndrome).
 Fix your stressful relationships, and have I mentioned?
 SLEEP.
 Take a day per week and unplug to help calm down an overstimulated and exhausted mind and body.
 Click here for my sleep tips.
 Certain nutrients like magnesium and Seriphos (a phosphatidylserine supplement) can help bring down high cortisol at night and help you sleep if you’re having trouble.
 Healing your adrenals will reverse sleep issues long term, but it may take some time.
 Also, stop over-exercising and find an activity that rejuvenates you, whether it’s gardening, yoga or meditation.